przemyslawpluta/mongo-edu/README.md

 ### Videos and closed captions

 Download all available videos from lists present in the `wiki` pages for any given week.
-Add `--cc` to download closed captions with the videos.
+Add `--cc` to download closed captions with the videos and `--hq` to get high quality videos.

 ![screenshot](https://raw.github.com/przemyslawpluta/mongo-edu/gh-pages/images/me-videos-update.gif)

 ### Handouts

-`-h` Download all available handouts present in the `syllabus` pages for any given week.
+Add `-h` to download all available handouts present in the `syllabus` pages for any given week and `--uz` to unzip files after the download.

 ![screenshot](https://raw.github.com/przemyslawpluta/mongo-edu/gh-pages/images/me-handouts-update.gif)